ArifOmarr/FoodsStudents/README.md

 - POST /api/orders - Place new order
 - GET /api/orders/user/:userId - Get user orders

-## Troubleshooting
-1. If you get a database connection error:
-   - Check if MySQL server is running
-   - Verify database credentials in db.config.js
-   - Ensure the database 'foodstudents' exists

-2. If the server fails to start:
-   - Check if port 3000 is available
-   - Verify all dependencies are installed
-   - Check console for error messages

 ## Support
-For any issues or questions, please contact [your-contact-information]
+For any issues or questions, please contact the repository owner.